minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

          :Site Name: An alias to use for the site name.

-         :Endpoint: `(required)` The URL or IP address and port to use to access the site.
+         :Endpoint: `(required)` The hostname or IP of the load balancer managing connections to the site.

-         For multi-node sites, use the URL or IP address of the load balancer, reverse proxy, or similar network control plane component which automatically routes requests to nodes in the deployment for the ``Endpoint``.
-         For such environments, pointing to a specific node within the deployment creates a single point of failure risk for replication.
+         .. include:: /includes/common-replication.rst
+            :start-after: start-mc-admin-replicate-load-balancing
+            :end-before: end-mc-admin-replicate-load-balancing

          To add additional sites beyond two, select the ``+`` button to the side of the last Site entry.

       #.
 Select :guilabel:`Save`

    .. tab-item:: Command Line
+      :sync: cli

       #.
 Deploy three or more separate MinIO sites, using the same external IDP